dothrak/Cookbook/README.md

 The application's database is made up of recipes from the French website Marmiton.
 Thanks to the SoTrxII API for helping me retrieve them.

-The database is completely customizable to suit individual culinary tastes, so you'll need to build it up before installing the application.
+The database can be fully customized to suit individual culinary tastes.
+If you don't want to use the default one, you'll need to build it up before installing the application, and provide your json file to the cookbook script.

-## Database creation

 ## Installation